CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

 ---
 ## Progress Report

-**We have provided a summary of what each group member worked on, as well as one (or two) significant pull request(s) that they made throughout the term:**
+**We have provided a summary of what each group member worked on during the Phases 2, as well as one (or two) significant pull request(s) that they made throughout the term:**

 **Rose:**